Ship Pricing

 Fall balcony at $257/night is Star's sweet spot.
 It's $43/night cheaper than summer and $52/night cheaper than spring.
 For two guests over 7 nights, that's $602-$728 in savings for the same cabin type.

-Holiday pricing has the widest P25-to-P75 range.
-The spread between the 25th and 75th percentile is $164/night during holiday season versus $28/night in fall.
+Holiday pricing swings the most.
+The spread between the low and high end is $164/night during holiday season versus $28/night in fall.
 Holiday pricing is far less predictable — the specific sailing date and booking timing swing the price significantly.

 The floor price of $177/night during holiday is the absolute lowest tracked balcony fare.
 That's likely a pricing anomaly or a far-out booking for late 2027.
 The realistic fall floor is $200/night.
-Anything under $242/night (the fall P25 threshold) is genuinely good.
+Anything under $242/night (the fall good-price mark) is genuinely good.

 What Counts as a Good Balcony Price